Alcester railway station: History

 Opened by the Evesham and Redditch Railway, and joining the Midland Railway, it became part of the London, Midland and Scottish Railway during the Grouping of 1923.
 The line then passed on to the London Midland Region of British Railways on nationalisation in 1948.
-It was then closed by the British Transport Commission.
+It was then closed by the British Railways Board.

 For a while the station was the junction of a Great Western Railway line to Bearley.